 So many people order takeaway pizza each week and spend quite a bit of money doing so.
 Making your own pizza at home is much cheaper and healthy in that you get to control the ingredients used.

-I use a bread maker to make my pizza dough but you can easily make it by hand.
+I use a Kenwood Chef with the dough hook attached to make my pizza dough but you can easily make it by hand.
 Whichever method you use to make your dough, leaving it to prove is essential.
 Proving allows the dough to rise and is the rest period in the fermentation process.
 It is best to put the dough into a bowl and cover with a tea-towel and leave it in a warm place for 30-60 minutes.

 Once your dough has risen and is ready you can then divide it into individual portions for each pizza.
 I usually use about 220g dough for each pizza.

 I use my tomato sauce recipe and cook the sauce while the dough is proving.

 You can use any toppings you like but some examples include pepperoni, salami, bacon, sausage, ham, nduja, courgette, sauteed mushrooms, roasted garlic, olives, roasted peppers, mozzarella.
 Remember “less is more” when it comes to pizza toppings.
 Too many toppings make the slice too heavy but also means you can’t taste any one topping.

 Neither of my sons like cheese on their pizza and my oldest son loves a “marinara” pizza – tomato sauce only.